Learn more about dermal fillers aftercare, basic information about what exactly happens with your skin afterwards.

 How long will the results of dermal filler injections last?

-The effects of dermal fillers can last for up to 18 months but this will vary from person to person depending on their skin, the area treated and the amount and type of fillers used.
+The effects of dermal fillers can last for up to 18 months but this will vary from person to person.
+It depends on their skin, the area treated and the amount and type of fillers used.
 At health + aesthetics we use Juvederm Vycross which is a premium hyaluronic acid filler that will last for up to 18 months.
 Other types of hyaluronic acid fillers do not last as long.
 Juvederm Vycross achieves a long-lasting natural look and feel whether it is used to lift or define certain areas of the face.

 The results will gradually fade over time until your skin returns to its previous state.
 You can choose to have ‘touch up’ procedures to maintain the look created by dermal fillers.